shreeshailaya/C-DAC-Notes/CONTRIBUTING.md

 /* CONTRIBUTE */

-This is the contribute.md of our project.
+This is the Contribute.md of our project.
 Great to have you here.
 Here are a few ways you can help make this project better!

 # Contribute.md

-## Basic Guidlines
+## Basic Guidelines
 ### Rules To Contribute